 White kitchen cabinets give a classic, timeless look to your kitchen.

 This is my white kitchen in the image above.

 But not all whites are created equal.

-If you’re wondering what the best paint shades for your cabinets are, Louise knows the ten most popular paint colors for kitchen cabinetry based on her experience.
+If you’re wondering what the best kitchen paint colors for your cabinet doors are, Louise knows the ten most popular paint colors for kitchen cabinetry based on her experience.

 So without further ado, here are the best kitchen cabinet paint colors according to kitchen design expert, Louise Pascal, principal at True North Cabinets.

-Picking out a kitchen cabinet paint color can be confusing…but it doesn’t need to be!
+Picking out a kitchen cabinet paint color can be one of the most confusing home improvement decisions, but it doesn’t need to be!

 Darker cabinets can contribute to a more moody, edgy or modern look depending on the cabinetry style.

 While brightly colored cabinets appear lighter, creative and bit more whimsical.